judith-tettenborn/workshop_project/README.md

 How to run the scripts or use the model.
 Example commands or workflow.

+Navigate to the project 'workshop_project' and run the script from there in order to get the right paths to data and output folders.

 ## Data
 Describe any datasets used (if applicable)